zhang-zhuo001/Legend-KINN/README.md

 </p>

-This is a PyTorch implementation of Legend-KINN proposed by our paper "Legend-KINN: A Legendre Polynomial-Based Kolmogorov-Arnold-Informed Neural Network for Efficient PDE Solving".
+This is the PyTorch implementation of Legend-KINN, proposed by our paper "Legend-KINN: A Legendre Polynomial-Based Kolmogorov-Arnold-Informed Neural Network for Efficient PDE Solving", published in Expert Systems With Applications.

-We are open-sourcing a partial implementation of the core code, pretrained weights, and some experimental results for the community to preview and use.

-The complete code, detailed documentation, and final model weights will be released upon the paper's official acceptance.

 ## Updates
+* 📝September, 2025: Our paper has been accepted!

 * 📝August, 2025: This repository has been created with a partial release of the code and weights.

 * 📝Apr, 2025: The paper has been submitted for review.